• Skip to main content

 See, the most important thing to keep in mind is that your insurance is a contract.
 You can kiss any reimbursement goodbye when your provider proves you breached the contract.

-People saying, “just get RV insurance and don’t tell the insurer the details,” are wrong and fooling you.
-Doing that is a guarantee of getting homeless when you crash.
+People who say, “Just get RV insurance and don’t tell the insurer the details,” are wrong and fooling you.
+Doing that guarantees that you will become homeless when you crash.

-So, talk to an insurance agent, and make damned sure you’re converting a van and everything that’s going on.
+So, talk to an insurance agent and ensure you’re converting a van and everything that’s going on.
 You can get insurers who’ll cover you.

 What’s the Best Campervan Conversion Kit?